nesto-software/moment-holiday/ADD_LOCALE_HOWTO.md

 - Register the new holiday-definition-factory into api package's *holiday-definition-factory-registry.ts*.
 - In order to test if everything was added correctly: `npm run compile`
 - optionally: add usage example to *examples/node/src/index.ts*
+- Add the new country to the README.md file.
+- Add all the changes and commit them.
+- Merge the new branch into master.
 - Finally publish via: `npm run publish`